retico-team/retico-fer/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Acknowledgments
-- **EmoNet**: For providing the pretrained emotion recognition model.
+- **EmoNet**: For providing the pretrained emotion recognition model (https://github.com/face-analysis/emonet).